DylDevs/ETS2-Lane-Assist-Mockup/README.md

 Of course thanks to the developers of the modules. <br> I had a ton of fun making this program, and I cant wait to spend hours more making 2.0.

 EDIT: I have since become a developer for the actual ETS2LA program.
 Looking back at the code for this project, it really, really sucks.
 When I made this I barely knew what a function was.
+This was the first project I ever made and was definitley a learning curve for me.
+I have learned from this experience and I am now making better far better code (still not the greatest) for ETS2LA.
 I will no longer be maintaining this project and 2.0 will never happen unless I get bored.